issalig/galaksija/tsolc_thesis.md

-This document is a transtlation from slovene to english from the thesis of Tomaž Šolc.
+This document is a transtlation from slovene to english from the thesis of Tomaž Šolc (https://web.archive.org/web/20240114192751/https://www.tablix.org/~avian/blog/papers/tomaz_solc_replika_mikroracunalnika_galaksija.pdf).

 # Replica of the Galaksija Microcomputer